A central limit theorem and its application to the limiting distribution of volatility target index: Introduction

 (ii) If, in addition, the coefficients $r(t)=r$, $\rho(t)=\rho$, and $\sigma(t)=\sigma$ are constants, the following rho-vega conversion holds

 \end{prop}

 \begin{rem} (i) The formula (\ref{eq:-40}) is essentially a result on the interchangeability of limiting and differentiation.

-(ii) The rho-vega conversion formula (\ref{eq:-40}) shows that the vega of the original payoff $G(I_{T}^{(N)})$ (i.e. with respect to the stock volatility) is not related to the vega of the same payoff on the approximating Itô diffusion $\{X_{t}\}_{t\ge0}$.
+(ii) The rho-vega conversion formula (\ref{eq:-40}) shows that the vega of the original payoff $G(I_{T}^{(N)})$ (i.e. with respect to the risky asset volatility) is not related to the vega of the same payoff on the approximating Itô diffusion $\{X_{t}\}_{t\ge0}$.
 Instead, it is a constant multiple of the rho sensitivity of the payoff $G$ on the approximating Itô diffusion $\{X_{t}\}_{t\ge0}$.
-On the other hand, the formula (\ref{eq:-40}) implies that the vega with respect to the stock $\{S_{t}\}_{t\ge0}$ is small when $\rho-r$ is small. \end{rem}
+On the other hand, the formula (\ref{eq:-40}) implies that the vega with respect to $\{S_{t}\}_{t\ge0}$ is small when $\rho-r$ is small. \end{rem}

+The rest of this paper is organised as follows.
+Section \ref{sec:-1} is devoted to the proof of the main results, i.e. Theorem \ref{thm:-3} and Proposition \ref{prop:-1}.
+Section \ref{sec:} is devoted to the study of properties of the functions $U(\lambda)$ and $V(\lambda)$, and the derivation of the upper and lower bounds in (\ref{eq:-70}) and (\ref{eq:-38}).
+Limits of the volatility of $I_{T}$ when $(\Delta t,\lambda)$ approaches $(0,1)$ in different ways are discussed in Section \ref{sec:-6}, which provide quantification of the fact that, to achieve a preset volatility targeting quality, a smaller value of $\Delta t$ is needed when $\lambda$ is closer to $1$.
+In Section \ref{sec:-2}, we present some numerical test results confirming the conclusions of Theorem \ref{thm:-3} and the results in Section \ref{sec:-6}.